 After a morning of sport, you'll be ready for a leisurely afternoon once again sampling Oregon's famous Pinots.

 If you chose target shooting, Saginaw Vineyard is nearby and the perfect follow up stop.
-Otherwise, head on to King Estate.
 At Saginaw Vineyard, the tasting room is a classic red barn and the country vibe is strong.
 You may see sheep in the vineyards as you approach.
 Saginaw is known for their fun fruit wines along with the traditional varietals.
 Try something new!

-Visit King Estate, Oregon's largest producer of Pinot Gris (their signature wine) and Pinot Noir.
-This grand wine estate is not only staggeringly beautiful, crowning the hill with its European-style winery, it offers elegant dining.
-Reserve a view table for lunch and enjoy mouth-watering Northwest dishes paired perfectly with a King Estate wine.
-Owned by Ed King, the acreage includes organic vineyards, orchards, vegetable, fruit and herb gardens.
-Beneficial insects and raptors such as owls and kestrels are used to combat pests and King Estate has partnered with the Cascade Raptor Center, a wild bird rehabilitation center, as a raptor release site.
+Next King Estate, Oregon's largest producer of Pinot Gris (their signature wine) and Pinot Noir.
+This grand wine estate is not only staggeringly beautiful, crowning the hill with its European-style winery, it offers an elegant tasting experience.
+Reserve a view table and enjoy cheese and charcuterie plates paired perfectly with a King Estate wine.
+Owned by the King family, the acreage includes organic vineyards, orchards, vegetable, fruit and herb gardens.
+Beneficial insects and raptors such as owls and kestrels are used to combat pests and King Estate has partnered with the Cascades Raptor Center, a wild bird rehabilitation center, as a raptor release site.

 Visit a Covered Bridge